ClickHouse/spark-clickhouse-connector/docs/index.md

 3. An available Spark cluster, and Spark version should be 3.3 or above, because we need the interfaces of Spark DataSource V2 added in 3.3.0.
-4. Make sure your network policy satisfies the following requirements, both driver and executor of Spark need to access ClickHouse HTTP/gRPC port.
+4. Make sure your network policy satisfies the following requirements, both driver and executor of Spark need to access ClickHouse HTTP port.
 If you are using it to access ClickHouse cluster, ensure the connectivity between driver and executor of Spark and each node of ClickHouse cluster.

 ## Notes